ampoules; controlled drug; morphine

-Cardboard box, unopened, with folding lid containing 10 glass ampoules of morphine hydrochloride.
-Box also contains a file for de-capping the ampoule.
-The box is inscribed with the content and manufacturer details and a stamp 'feile im der meaning 'File in Box'.
-This item was manufactured in Germany during the First World War and is believed to have been issued for military use.
-Morphine hydrochloride is powerful analgesic and narcotic but it also has central stimulant actions.
-The uses of morphine are for the relief of pain, the procuring of sleep where sleeplessness is due to pain, the arrest of haemorrhage, the supression of cough and the relief of anxiety and apprehension.
+Cardboard box, opened, with folding lid containing 7 glass ampoules of morphine hydrochloride.
+Broken box.
+Box does not contain a file for de-capping the ampoule.
+The box is inscribed with the content and manufacturer details and a stamp 'feile im schachtel' meaning 'File in Box'.
+This item is believed to have been manufactured in Germany during the First World War and to have been issued for military use, though there is no label to prove this.
+Morphine hydrochloride is powerful analgesic narcotic but it also has central stimulant actions.
+The chief uses of morphine are for the relief of pain, the procuring of sleep where sleeplessness is due to pain, the arrest of haemorrhage, the supression of cough and the relief of anxiety and apprehension.